 - Try to quit, but find you can’t?

-- Have problems at work and at home because of heroin?
+- Have problems at work and home because of heroin?

 Detoxing from Heroin

-The first step on any path to sobriety is detox.
+The first step on any path to recovery is detox.
 But heroin is both hard to quit and dangerous to confront alone.
-For those who are considering trying to kick the habit on their own, here is a list of characteristic withdrawal symptoms:
+For those who are considering trying to kick the habit on their own, characteristic withdrawal symptoms include:

 - Intense body pains

 - Rapid heartbeat